Self-Audits and Correcting Mistakes

 In Section 1, common mistakes made by preparer and/or translator include:

-- The preparer and/or translator for the employee does not enter his or her name, address or signature in the preparer and/or translator certification box (if applicable).
+The preparer and/or translator for the employee does not enter his or her name, address or signature in the certification block of Supplement A (if applicable)

-- The preparer and/or translator for the employee does not enter the date in the preparer and/or translator certification box (if applicable).
+The preparer and/or translator for the employee does not enter the date in the certification block of Supplement A they completed.

 In Section 2, common mistakes made by employers include: